francescopapaleo/neural-audio-spring-reverb/README.md

 Some notebooks are provided to visualize the audio feature extraction process from the datasets, they are located in the [notebooks](./notebooks/) folder.
 The features are available in the [results](./results/) folder.
 If you want to proceed to the feature extraction yourself, you will need to install the [Essentia](https://essentia.upf.edu/) library.

+## Acknowledgements

+The Master's thesis *Neural Audio Effect Modelling Strategies for a Spring Reverb* by Francesco Papaleo, supervised by Xavier Lizarraga, carried out at the [Music Technology Group (MTG)](https://www.upf.edu/web/mtg/), can be found [here](https://zenodo.org/records/8380480).

 ### Citation
 If you want to use this work, please consider citing the following paper: